Reinsurers eye merger trends at annual Monaco meeting

 Others are devoting their capital to buying peers.

-Broker Aon (AON.N) said capital returned to investors by the 26 listed companies it follows totaled $9.8 billion in the first half, down from the previous year.
+Broker Aon said capital returned to investors by the 26 listed companies it follows totalled $9.8 billion in the first half, down from the previous year.

-MS&AD’s (8725.T) $5.3 billion purchase of Lloyd’s of London [LOL.UL] underwriter Amlin AML.L this week is only the latest in a spate of reinsurance mergers.
+MS&AD’s $5.3 billion purchase of Lloyd’s of London underwriter Amlin this week is only the latest in a spate of reinsurance mergers.

 Adding heft to an acquisition spree among western reinsurers, Japanese and Chinese buyers have cash and a desire to diversify into Europe and North America, industry specialists said.

 Who could be next?
-Some analysts say small and medium-sized firms such as Hiscox (HSX.L) and Beazley BEZG.L could be targets, while large well-capitalized groups such as Munich Re (MUVGn.DE) and Hannover Re (HNRGn.DE) are likely to avoid the merger frenzy.
+Some analysts say small and medium-sized firms such as Hiscox and Beazley could be targets, while large well-capitalised groups such as Munich Re and Hannover Re are likely to avoid the merger frenzy.

 Elsewhere pricing trends are likely to be a talking point in Monte Carlo.